veronicamorelli/veronicamorelli/README.md

 Hi 👋 My name is Veronica Morelli
 =================================

 Data Science Master Student at the University of Milan-Bicocca.
 I'm currently a visiting research assistant at the Remote Sensing Image Analysis Group (RSIm) at the Technical University of Berlin.

-Would-be Data Scientist and Machine Learning Engineer in Berlin.
+* 🎓 I'm graduated in Statistics and Information Management.
 * 🌍 I'm based in Berlin
 * 💻 I'm interested in Machine Learning and Deep Learning applications.
 * 🧠 I'm writing my master thesis at RSIm.
 I'm learning Transformer-based methods for Multi-Modal Remote Sensing Image Semantic Segmentation.